 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2011-2012 academic year (see the next item below), use the 2011-2012 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2013-2014 academic year (see the next item below), use the 2013-2014 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

+H1 2014-2015 2013-2014

+estimated final

-H1 2012-2013 estimated 2011-2012 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: Х
+Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below: X

-Н3 Which needs-analysis methodology does your institution on use in awarding g institutional aid?
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-H3 Federal methodology (FM)
+Federal methodology (FM)

-H3 Institutional methodology (IM)
+Institutional methodology (IM)

-H3 Both FM and IM Х
+Both FM and IM X

+Federal methodology (FM) Institutional methodology (IM)

-H1 Need-based \$ (Include non-need-based aid used to meet need.)
+H1 Need-based \$ (Include non-need- based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)
-H1 Scholarships/Grants H1 Federal \$2,449,722 H1 State (i.e., all states, not only the state in which your institution is located) \$208,750 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$49,235,488 H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college \$896,865 \$489,452 H1 Total Scholarships/Grants \$52,790,825 \$489,452 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$2,766,793 \$1,362,144 H1 Federal Work-Study \$973,285 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$483,063 H1 Total Self-Help \$4,223,141 \$1,362,144 H1 Other H1 Parent Loans \$0 \$2,548,829 H1 Tuition Waivers Reporting is optional.
+H1 Scholarships/Grants H1 Federal \$2,278,774 \$0 H1 State (i.e., all states, not only the state in which your institution is located) \$237,500 \$0 H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$51,227,449 \$0 H1 Scholarships/grants from external sources (e.g., Kiwanis, National , , , · Merit) not awarded by the college \$832,211 \$296,581 H1 Total Scholarships/Grants \$54,575,934 \$296,581 H1 Self-Help H1 Student loans from all sources (excluding parent loans) \$2,902,904 \$1,301,380 H1 Federal Work-Study \$1,730,594 H1 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$643,673 H1 Total Self-Help \$5,277,171 \$1,301,380 H1 Other H1 Parent Loans \$2,494,646 H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$0 H1 Athletic Awards \$0
+Do not report tuition waivers elsewhere. \$0 \$0 H1 Athletic Awards \$0 \$0

-H2 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source.
-Aid that is non-need-based but that was used to meet need should be counted as need-based aid.
+12 Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-thanfull-time undergraduates who applied for and were awarded financial aid from any source.
+Aid that is nonneed-based but that was used to meet need should be counted as need-based aid.
 Numbers should reflect the cohort awarded the dollars reported in H1.
 Note: In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.